Last Updated on March 21, 2021 by Shaun Snapp

 *SAP consultants reading this, please do not ask how I know this.
 I am routinely sent decks from clients submitted by SAP that a filled with falsehoods — I understand what SAP sales reps are presenting to customers and prospects, and these decks come to me from sources globally.

 Using a System That Actually Fits Requirements?

 Leaseplan is now using applications that actually fit their requirements, which is, according to our analysis, the number one factor in project success.
 Several non-technical project managers come on to LinkedIn and state that fundamentally, the software is almost irrelevant.
 And that what is of primary importance is project management.
 The following quote is a perfect example of this.

 First rule for successful software implimentation – the software has to work “tolerably” well and even that can be mitigated.
 Beyond that, in my experience, the bottom line is always bad Governance.
 The Programme Director/Manager needs to know what’s going on, to have built a team that “cando”, to have the experience to know what to do in every situation, and has the ability to persuade Sponsors and Stakeholders to do the right thing (or have access to a Trusted Advisor who does!!!).

 How does this commenter know if these were the issues on the project?
 Secondly, the statement is not true.
 I managed projects with completely immature applications that were lied into the account.
 Trying to implement products that are still in development is a terrible experience, and it undermines projects.
 It also undermines the customer’s trust in the project team, and the lousy product negatively impacts the overall implementation.

-Decades ago, I was part of a project where most of my time was spent not in actually managing the project, but in debating and trying to get the development team to meet their promises.
+Decades ago, I was part of a project where most of my time was spent not only managing the project but in debating and trying to get the development team to meet their promises.
 The development team could not stop making promises and could not hit any of their deadlines — which is a problem when you are currently implementing an incomplete product.